How to choose the best tax regime for freelancers in Italy

 3. Ordinary Tax Regime

 The "Regime Fiscale Ordinario" is an Italian term that refers to the ordinary tax regime, which is the standard tax regime for businesses and self-employed individuals in Italy.
 In English, it can be translated as the "ordinary tax system".
 Under this regime, taxpayers are required to keep detailed records of their income and expenses, and their tax liability is calculated based on their net income.
 The tax rates vary depending on the level of income, and taxpayers are required to file annual tax returns and pay taxes on a quarterly basis.
-Unlike the "Regime dei Minimi", there are no fixed amounts or simplified tax rules under the ordinary tax regime.
-The tax rates vary depending on the level of income, and taxpayers are required to file annual tax returns and pay taxes on a quarterly basis.

-Unlike the flat-rate and simplified tax regimes, there are no fixed amounts or simplified tax rules under the ordinary tax regime.
+Unlike the flat-rate tax regimes, there are no fixed amounts or simplified tax rules under the ordinary tax regime.
 However, taxpayers are allowed to deduct certain expenses, such as business-related expenses and depreciation, which can reduce their tax liability.

 The Ordinary Regime is a good option for freelancers with high business expenses or complex financial situations.
 However, it can be more complex and time-consuming to manage, and you may need the help of an accountant or tax professional to ensure compliance.